Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Experiments

 \paragraph{Accurate feature-wise distributions.} \looseness=-1 Metrics reflecting the quality of the univariate densities, i.e.,~Shape, WD and JSD, indicate that TabCascade's ability to explicitly incorporate mixed-type feature distributions greatly improves the sample quality for numerical features over the baselines.
 The average WD decreases by more than 50\% relative to the best baseline.
 For categorical features, it performs competitively to CDTD, mainly because of our choice of using CDTD for $p^\vtheta_{\text{low}}$.
 TabCascade achieves this performance despite $p^\vtheta_{\text{low}}$ being much smaller in parameter count compared to the baselines, as we split parameters between $p^\vtheta_{\text{low}}$ and $p^\vtheta_{\text{high}}$.
 This supports our initial motivation that categorical data distributions are easier to learn.
-In principle, further performance gains could be realized by choosing a different model as $p^\vtheta_{\text{low}}$. \paragraph{Effective learning of inter-feature dependencies in a cascaded framework.} \looseness=-1 In principle, a cascaded pipeline could make it more challenging to capture dependencies across feature types compared to a joint model.
-However, our introduction of $\rvz$ completely alleviates this concern: On average, TabCascade performs 9\% better than the best baseline in terms of Trend and 10\% better in terms of Trend (mixed), which evaluates the bivariate dependencies across feature types only.
+In principle, further performance gains could be realized by choosing a different model as $p^\vtheta_{\text{low}}$.

+\paragraph{Effective learning of inter-feature dependencies in a cascaded framework.} \looseness=-1 In principle, a cascaded pipeline could make it more challenging to capture dependencies across feature types compared to a joint model.
+However, our introduction of $\rvz$ completely alleviates this concern: On average, TabCascade performs \textit{better} than the best baseline in terms of Trend and Trend (mixed), which evaluates the bivariate dependencies across feature types only.

 \paragraph{Enhanced predictive utility in downstream tasks.} \looseness=-1 The architecture of TabCascade enables a strong emphasis on distributional details, which can enhance data utility.
-Accordingly, we observe that, on average, TabCascade achieves a 29\% lower MLE score relative to the best baseline, i.e.,~when the synthetic data is used as a plug-in replacement for the true data in a downstream task.
+Accordingly, we observe that, on average, TabCascade achieves a 30\% lower MLE score relative to the best baseline, i.e.,~when the synthetic data is used as a plug-in replacement for the true data in a downstream task.

 \paragraph{Improved fidelity and coverage with moderate diversity trade-offs.} \looseness=-1 The greater focus on details naturally translates into greater sample fidelity, as highlighted by the $\alpha$-Precision and coverage, evaluated by the $\beta$-Recall score.
-However, moving samples to more precise areas in the data space comes with the downside of reduced diversity compared to a test set in terms of a lower DCR share.
+However, moving samples to more precise areas in the data space comes with the downside of reduced diversity compared to a test set in terms of a greater DCR share.